jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

 The central tendency of the posterior floats about 0.75, which is what we'd expect, given our observations.
-This has been inferred from only four point; let's try adding a few more.
+This has been inferred from only four points; let's try adding a few more.
 But before we do that, note that the present way the rejection sampling algorithm works is:

 * Propose a parameter value according to the supplied proposal distribution.